tspoon4/tspoon4.github.io/README.md

 * [2021-12-11 Amazing software](#2021-12-11-amazing-software)

 ## 2022-01-04 Everything is a FSM
-Everything is a Finite State Machine or a hierarchy of Finite State Machines from a higher level perspective.
+Everything is a Finite State Machine or a hierarchy of Finite State Machines from a higher perspective.
 FSM transitions and states should be made obvious when programming by using FSM related designs.
 * Input messages and their processing in GUI applications
 * Game states (loading, menu, gameplay, cutscene...) in games